 But where it really excels is responding to unexpected situations like a hare popping up in a field, or a buzzard being mobbed by crows.
 There are plenty of times I have suddenly stopped my car and leaped out to try and capture what is occurring in front of my eyes.
 This is another area where size and weight make the difference.

 It does not feel like I am trying to slowly turn around a lumbering tank to aim at a target, as with a massive full-frame set-up.
 Size really does matter and the lens’s nimbleness is matched by superbly responsive AF.

-None of the specs or the efforts Olympus made to bring this lens down in size and weight would matter if it did not deliver high- quality images.
-It did take me a couple of weeks to get used to the form factor and understand how the lens worked, but after that, I quickly stopped using my 300mm f/4, although I have kept my 40-150mm f/2.8 for butterflies.
+The specs and the effort OM System has made to bring this lens down in size and weight are worthy, as it does deliver high-quality images.
+It took me a couple of weeks to get used to the form factor and understand how the lens worked, but after that, I quickly stopped using my 300mm f/4 – although I have kept my 40-150mm f/2.8 for butterflies.

-A fair few Olympus shooters pair this lens with the E-M1X, and it is a nicely balanced combo, but my main goal if I am out all day shooting is to carry the lightest rig possible and for this the E-M1 Mark III better suits my needs.
+A fair few OM System shooters will pair this lens with the E-M1X, and it is a nicely balanced combo, but my main goal if I am out all day shooting is to carry the lightest rig possible and for this the OM-1 better suits my needs.

 Two things stand out in particular.
 Firstly, the extra reach.
 With one flick of a finger, the 1.25x converter is engaged and I suddenly have 1000mm equivalent reach handheld.
 Distant birds hidden in a tree can now become detailed portraits and a faraway bird in flight suddenly looks a lot nearer.

 Secondly, the zoom has saved my bacon several times when suddenly, there is wildlife much closer to me, or I am worried about clipping birds’ wings as they take off.
 My field of view can be adjusted quickly on the fly, an option that was obviously not available with the 300mm f/4.